 Purchase Obligations.
 We have agreements with suppliers and other parties to purchase inventory, other goods and services and long-lived assets.
 Such agreements include multi-year capacity purchase commitments with certain suppliers of our integrated circuit products.
-Total advance payments related to multi-year capacity commitments recorded on the consolidated balance sheets at September 25, 2022 and September 26, 2021 were \$3.8 billion and \$1.7 billion, respectively, of which \$701 million and \$90 million were recorded in other current assets, respectively, and \$3.1 billion and \$1.6 billion were recorded in other assets, respectively.
+Total advance payments related to multi-year capacity purchase commitments recorded on the consolidated balance sheets at September 24, 2023 and September 25, 2022 were \$3.3 billion and \$3.8 billion, respectively, of which \$404 million and \$701 million were recorded in other current assets, respectively, and \$2.9 billion and \$3.1 billion were recorded in other assets, respectively.
 Integrated circuit product inventory obligations represent purchase commitments (including those under multi-year capacity purchase commitments to the extent such minimum amounts are both fixed and determinable) for raw materials, semiconductor die, finished goods and manufacturing services, such as wafer bump, probe, assembly and final test.
-Under our manufacturing relationships with our foundry suppliers and assembly and test service providers, cancellation of outstanding purchase commitments is generally allowed but may result in the payment of costs incurred through the date of cancellation, and in some cases, incremental fees and/or the loss of amounts paid in advance related to capacity underutilization and the failure to meet future minimum purchase volumes under multi-year capacity purchase agreements, which primarily relate to integrated circuit product inventory obligations, at September 25, 2022 totaled \$24.5 billion of which, \$13.3 billion is expected to be paid in the next 12 months.
+Under our manufacturing relationships with our foundry suppliers and assembly and test service providers, cancellation of outstanding purchase commitments is generally allowed but would require payment of costs incurred through the date of cancellation.
+Also, in some cases, we may be subject to incremental fees and/or the loss of amounts paid in advance due to capacity underutilization and/or the failure to meet minimum purchase volumes under multi-year capacity purchase commitments.
+Obligations under our purchase agreements, which primarily relate to integrated circuit product inventory obligations, at September 24, 2023 totaled \$12.2 billion of which, \$6.8 billion is expected to be paid in the next 12 months.

 Operating Leases.
 We lease certain of our land, facilities and equipment under operating leases, with terms ranging from less than one year to 20 years, some of which include options to extend for up to 20 years.
-At September 25, 2022 and September 26, 2021, the weighted-average remaining lease term for operating leases were eight years and seven years, respectively.
-Operating lease expense for fiscal 2022, 2021 and 2020 was \$207 million, \$203 million and \$181 million, respectively.
-At September 25, 2022, other assets included \$631 million of operating lease assets, with corresponding lease liabilities of \$104 million recorded in other current liabilities and \$573 million recorded in other liabilities.
-At September 26, 2021, other assets included \$513 million of operating lease assets, with corresponding lease liabilities of \$126 million recorded in other current liabilities and \$428 million recorded in other liabilities.
+At September 24, 2023 and September 25, 2022, the weighted-average remaining lease term for operating leases was eight years.
+Operating lease expense for fiscal 2023, 2022 and 2021 was \$204 million, \$207 million and \$203 million, respectively.
+At September 24, 2023, other assets included \$612 million of operating lease assets, with corresponding lease liabilities of \$98 million recorded in other current liabilities and \$571 million recorded in other liabilities of \$104 million recorded in other current liabilities and \$573 million recorded in other liabilities.

-At September 25, 2022, future lease payments under our operating leases were as follows (in millions):
+At September 24, 2023, future lease payments under our operating leases were as follows (in millions):

-Sept ember 25, 2022
+Septem 20 ber 24, 23

-2023 \$ 129
+2024 \$ 116

-2024 114
+2025 111

-2025 92
+2026 104

-2026 87
+2027 100

-2027 83
+2028 83

 Thereafter 358

-Total future lease payments 863
+Total future lease payments 872

-Imputed interest (186)
+Imputed interest (203)

-Total lease liability balance \$ 677
+Total lease liability balance \$ 669